 Use the bundled competences within the Network NanoCarbon and / or become a member of the competence network.
 You can contact us here.

 Starting 2015, the Network NanoCarbon and the Cluster Nanotechnology have successfully been organising the Annual Conference NanoCarbon.
-The two-day event always takes place at the end of February in Würzburg, Germany and has evolved to an established meeting place for international nanocarbon stakeholders from research and industry.
+The two-day event always takes place at the end of February / beginning of March in Würzburg, Germany and has evolved to an established meeting place for international nanocarbon stakeholders from research and industry.
 Information on this year’s event as well as past Annual Conferences can be found here.

 For us, the unbiased examination of opportunities and risks of nanocarbon materials is important in the entire product lifecycle.
 In order to tap the full potential of nanocarbons and address open questions concerning possible risks, we are particularly committed to the responsible preparation and realisation of R&D projects.
 Our focus is the rational and reasonable application of the material.
 The goal is developing nanocarbon based products that offer an additional benefit for the customer while ensuring high product safety.